Nama ERP DocsNama ERP Docs

 Specify Process Name Directly

-If you know the exact process name:
+If you know the exact process name, pass it as an argument:

-& "$env:USERPROFILE\jstack-dump.ps1" Tomcat101010
+& "$env:USERPROFILE\nama-jstack.exe" Tomcat101010

 Need Help?